tvler/experimental-react-like-framework/readme.md

  * New syntax
  */
 const App = () => {
-  h1(null, "Hello world!");

-  // A counter's state, updater and rendering code const [counter, setCounter] = useState(0);
+  const [counter, setCounter] = useState(0);
   const handleClick = () => {
     setCounter(counter + 1);
   };

+  h1(null, "Hello world!");

-  button({ onClick: handleClick }, counter);
+  // A button with an onClick prop button({ onClick: handleClick }, counter);

   // An ordered list counting up from 0 to 9